dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 - Setting a global TTL value via a Dapr component, or
 - When creating the state store outside of Dapr and setting a global TTL value.

-When no TTL is specified, the data expires after that default period of time.
-This is not facilitated by Dapr at all.
+When no specific TTL is specified, the data expires after that global TTL period of time.
+This is not facilitated by Dapr.

 In addition, all of these state stores also support the option to _explicitly_ persist data.
 This means they ignore the default database policy (which may or may not have been set up using Dapr) to indefinitely retain a given database record.
 You can do this by setting `ttlInSeconds` to the value `-1`.